terasolunaorg/terasoluna-tourreservation/README.md

 #### Deploy war

-Deploy `terasoluna-tourreservation-web/target/terasoluna-tourreservation-web.war` to your Application server (ex.
-Tomcat7)
+Deploy `terasoluna-tourreservation-web/target/terasoluna-tourreservation-web.war` to your Application server (e.g. Tomcat7)

 You can also use `mvn tomcat7:run` to test this application quickly with option `MAVEN_OPTS=-XX:MaxPermSize=256m` in environment variable.